MarcoIeni/release-plz/website/docs/config.md

 release-plz creates.

 By default it contains the summary of package updates, the changelog for each package, a section for breaking changes, and a footer with credits for release-plz.
+The text is trimmed to a length of 65536, because that's the limit imposed by Github.

 Here is an example of how you can customize the PR body template: